 AARP is fighting for the CARE Act in states across the country because supporting family caregivers is a top priority for all of us.

-- In 18 states the CARE Act has been signed into law and is either in effect or will be soon.
+In 42 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands, the CARE Act has been signed into law and is either in effect or will be soon.

 If you are a family caregiver, you’re not alone.